nicks52/hyperparam-eval/README.md

-# Evaluation of Hyperparameters and Model Structure and CNNs
+# Evaluation of Hyperparameters and Model Structure in CNNs
 ### By Nick Serger

 Evaluating hyperparameters and model structure by building several CNN models to classify the CIFAR10 datasets using keras and tensorflow.